 - Stomach cramps

 Sometimes, withdrawal symptoms become so severe that they make people relapse.
 Undergoing a medically monitored detox lessens that risk.
-To facilitate the process, some clinics even use medication to take the edge off of withdrawal symptoms.
+To facilitate the process, at Serenity Lodge, we can use suboxone therapy to take the edge off of withdrawal symptoms.

 Opiate Dependence and Addiction – What Is the Difference?